 Misleading labels and greenwashing tactics are unfortunately common in tuna marketing.
 Key warning signs include:

-• Vague sustainability claims – Terms like “responsibly sourced” or “ocean-friendly” without backing from recognized certification bodies or specific standards
+- Vague sustainability claims – Terms like “responsibly sourced” or “ocean-friendly” without backing from recognized certification bodies

-• Unknown certification bodies – Official-sounding names that lack clear standards, verification processes, or independent oversight
+- Unknown certification bodies – Official-sounding names that lack clear standards or independent oversight

-• Limited scope disclosure – Products certified for one aspect (like dolphin-safe practices) without clear communication about what isn’t verified
+- Limited scope disclosure – Products certified for one aspect without clear communication about what isn’t verified

-• Geographic inconsistencies – Mismatches between claimed fishing locations and certification origins that signal supply chain integrity problems
+- Geographic inconsistencies – Mismatches between claimed fishing locations and certification origins

-• Verification gaps – Expired certifications, missing certification numbers, or numbers that don’t match official databases
+- Verification gaps – Expired certifications or numbers that don’t match official databases

 How to verify tuna certifications before you buy

-• Check official databases – Use certification databases from MSC, ASC, and Fair Trade USA to search by product, company, or certification number for verification
+- Check official databases – Use certification databases from MSC, ASC, and Fair Trade USA to search by product, company, or certification number

-• Examine label details – Look for specific certification numbers, expiration dates, and clear identification of what exactly is certified rather than vague claims
+- Examine label details – Look for specific certification numbers, expiration dates, and clear identification of what is certified

-• Question retailers – Ask about sourcing practices and request additional documentation about suppliers, as reputable retailers should provide transparency about their verification processes
+- Question retailers – Ask about sourcing practices and request documentation about suppliers

-• Use verification tools – Employ smartphone apps and QR code systems that link directly to certification databases for on-the-spot authentication
+- Use verification tools – Smartphone apps and QR code systems can link directly to certification databases for on-the-spot authentication

-• Consider price indicators – Recognize that genuinely certified sustainable tuna often costs more due to verification, monitoring, and compliance requirements
+- Consider price indicators – Genuinely certified sustainable tuna often costs more due to verification and compliance requirements

 How Smartuna helps with tuna certification verification

-Smartuna provides comprehensive certification verification through its digital traceability platform, which captures and verifies data from the first mile of the tuna supply chain.
-The platform addresses the gaps that traditional certification systems often miss by tracking fish from the moment fishing begins, not just from processing.
+Smartuna provides comprehensive certification verification through its digital traceability platform, capturing and verifying data from the first mile of the tuna supply chain—tracking fish from the moment fishing begins, not just from processing.

 Key verification capabilities include:

-This comprehensive approach helps businesses and consumers access verifiable proof of certification claims, reducing the risk of mislabeling and ensuring that sustainability credentials are backed by real, auditable data.
+This approach helps businesses and consumers access verifiable proof of certification claims, reducing mislabeling risk and ensuring sustainability credentials are backed by real, auditable data.
 Ready to see how verified traceability transforms tuna certification?
 Explore how Smartuna delivers proof you can trust.

 Related Articles